Couples Therapy

 Marital affairs, blended-family issues, intrusive in-laws, and childhood trauma are all topics that can stress a marriage and drive a wedge between two people who, when they said their vows, were convinced their marriage was going to be the best ever!
 We live in a fallen world that tempts us, challenges us, and brings us to our knees in ways we never would have imagined as we stood on the altar and declared our undying love and commitment to each other.
 Marriage therapy is an effective tool to restore that rich, deep, wonderful relationship that you’ve always wanted.

-Couples counseling is an investment in your relationship.
+Couples therapy is an investment in your relationship.
 It is a place to learn about yourself as well as your partner.
 This deeper understanding of yourself and the most significant person in your life can lead to a richer, more fulfilling marriage.
 The aim in marriage therapy is to identify and transform the difficult and ineffective cycles you and your spouse experience.
 This helpful instruction gives you both the power to change your relationship for the better and more fully understand why the two of you are not able to successfully deal with conflict.

 As long as both partners come to the process voluntarily, there is hope.
 The therapist works with both of you to unlock what is behind the struggles you are having together.
 Frequently, the topics of your disconnect and conflict have nothing to do with the issue at hand.
 The couple’s therapist guides each of you to a deeper understanding of what triggers your reactions and to a higher level of compassion for the pain and fear underlying the emotional stress.
 It is hard work, but anything worthwhile does take some effort.